Undergraduate Research Seminar

 Note that the following circumstances constitute legitimate reasons to miss a class or class assignment without penalty: illness, death in family, religious holiday, or mandatory military service.
 Students who present such reasons must be prepared to present documentation, such as a note from a doctor, clergy, or commanding officer.
 Students are expected to arrive in class on time.
 Please do not come late on a regular basis, as this is disruptive.

-The UA Writing Skills Improvement Program runs regular workshops for students.
+The UA Writing Center runs regular workshops for students.
 Students may also consult the following classic: William Strunk, Jr. and E. B. White, The Elements of Style, fourth edition (New York: Allyn & Bacon, 2000).
 It is short, inexpensive, and available in the UA bookstore.
 For those on a tight budget, an earlier version of this book is available online (click here for full text).
-Also check out the online Economist Style Guide.
-This is the standard writing guide used by journalists at The Economist magazine of London.

 For online assistance on how to construct Chicago-style citations, click here.
 For information on how to cite and use on-line research materials, click here.